isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 For additional Cassandra-specific parameters, see :ref:`cassandra-database-configuration4`.

-If the same host is configured both in-file and in-database, Kea won't warn of the duplicate like it would if you specified them both in the same data source.
+If the same host is configured both in-file and in-database, Kea does not issue a warning, as it would if both were specified in the same data source.
-Instead the host configured in-file will have priority over the one configured in-database.
+Instead, the host configured in-file has priority over the one configured in-database.

 .. _read-only-database-configuration4: